10 Best Things To Do In Tel Aviv, Israel

 Some of the attractions around the park are the Rock Garden, hosting over 3,500 species of plants, a Tropical garden, and a Bird safari.
 Across the main street to the north is Tel Aviv’s Luna Park (not open during wintertime).

 As busy as it gets in the mornings, some streets of Tel Aviv wake up as the sun sets down.
 After-work hours are when the bars and pubs along Dizengoff and the surrounding streets start to fill up.
 Sometimes it’s hard to get a seat in the more popular ones and it’s recommended to be there as early as possible.

 Happy hour deals are offered almost everywhere, and you can get food and drinks at great prices.
-As the night goes in, it is recommended to walk from one bar to the other to enjoy the vibes of them all.
+As the night goes in, it is recommended to walk from one bar to the other to enjoy the vibes of them all – this is one of the fun things to do in Tel Aviv.
 Most of the bars have outside seating, usually on high tables, which makes the streets full, loud, and fun.
 Even if you are not a fan of alcohol, experiencing Tel Aviv nightlife is something you don’t want to miss.